jawadtahir/CHALLENGER/README.md

 ./startwebserver
 ```

-## How to create groups and get API token
+## How to create users and get API token

 + Run the [admin](web/frontend/admin.py) file as:
 ```shell